ucan-wg/spec/README.md

 Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

+Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

-Thank you [Dan Finlay] for being sufficiently passionate about OCAP that we realized that capability systems had a real chance of adoption in an ACL-dominated world.
+Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.